 County Water District of Billings Heights maintains its accounting records and prepares its financial statements on the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America.
 Operating revenues are defined as revenues derived from water usage, system buy-in and tap fees, and miscellaneous revenues related to the sale and distribution of water.
+Water usage revenues are recorded at the end of each month when the meters are read.
 Non-operating revenues include interest income and proceeds from the sale of capital assets.